Skip to main content

 Export packaging and FOB staging for wholesale Christmas ornament shipments.

-Shuanglin Crafts is a ball-native Christmas ornament manufacturer in Zhejiang, China, serving North American and European wholesale buyers with glass Christmas balls, shatterproof resin programs, luxury finishes, and OEM Christmas ornaments under one export desk.
+Shuanglin Crafts is a ball-native ornament factory in Zhejiang, China, serving North American and European wholesale buyers with glass balls, shatterproof resin programs, luxury finishes, and OEM development under one export desk.
 Production is organized around coating bays, craft stations for lustre and hand detail, and export staging aligned to nominated vessel windows—not repackaged giftware without batch trace.
-Christmas Ornament Manufacturer · OEM development process · contact Shuanglin Crafts
+Christmas ball ornaments · Christmas ornament factory China · luxury Christmas ornaments · OEM development process · custom Christmas ball manufacturer

 Work with the factory